Bentley Continental GT: Mulliner Batur (2023)

-The Bentley Mulliner Batur is a limited production model designed by the Bentley Mulinner Coachbuilt team.
+The Bentley Mulliner Batur is a limited production model designed by the Bentley Mulliner Coachbuilt team.
 The Batur is named after Lake Batur, a volcanic crater lake in Kintamani on the Bali island of Indonesia.
 Both a convertible and coupe were offered (the Batur Coupe is simply known as Batur), with 16 convertibles and 18 coupes produced.
 The Batur is the last new Bentley model to use the W12 engine, as well as the most powerful, with the engine upgraded with a new intake system, upgraded turbochargers, and a revised tune to produce 740 PS at 5500 rpm and 737 lbft of torque at 1750-5000 rpm in the coupe, and 750 PS in the convertible.
 Bentley claims a 0-100 km/h (62 mph) acceleration time of 3.3 seconds and a top speed of 209 mph for the coupe.
 The base price of the Batur is around 2.1 million USD.
 The Batur is handcrafted in Mulliner's workshop at Bentley's carbon neutral factory in Crewe, England.